DevNambi/blog-drafts/025 - Why Ethics.md

 * "Why should I care?"*
 * "I like to work on X technology"*

+"If a man isn't proud of what he does, then he isn't proud of his living" - garbageworker from the 1960's Memphis Civil Rights movement and protests.

 Technical professionals have a lot of power.
 We only rarely consider the effects of our power and how our work is being used.

 (IMAGE: with great power comes great...you know)